 Our primary goal moving forward is to continue to inspire others to fulfill the needs of our larger community.
 We encourage you to continue your generosity by remaining involved in the Catholic Charities Appeal to help in those efforts.

 Devotedly Yours in Christ,

-I have the great pleasure of welcoming Seminarian Brendan Zehner from Saint Charles Borromeo Seminary.
-As part of their pastoral training, seminarians are assigned during the academic year to assist and serve in parishes on Thursdays.
-It is a tremendous compliment to be considered among those parishes carefully chosen in this important aspect of training of our future priests.
+I have the great pleasure of welcoming Seminarian Shane Flanagan from Saint Charles Borromeo Seminary.
+As part of pastoral training, seminarians are assigned during the academic year to assist and serve in parishes on Thursdays.
+It is a tremendous compliment to be considered among those parishes carefully chosen in this important aspect of training our future priests.

-Brendan will assist in various programs in the parish including: visiting the sick and homebound, visiting Buckingham Springs Rehab Center and Doylestown Hospital, helping with parish ministries and working with the PREP program.
-He will also be teaching at Our Lady of Mount Carmel School.
+Shane will assist with various programs in the parish including: visiting the sick and homebound, visiting Buckingham Springs Rehab Center and Doylestown Hospital, helping with parish ministries and working with the PREP program.
 Please join me in welcoming him.

 Sincerely In Our Lord,

 An essential component of a seminarian’s priestly training is pastoral formation.
 Parish communities are chosen carefully for their ability to provide experiences and supervision that will support and assist the seminarian toward that sacred goal.
 Please welcome him into our parish family and pray for him as he responds to God’s call to Priesthood!

 Message from our new Seminarian - Shane Flanagan